equalitie/ouinet/README.md

 showing the results of the first responding method.

 - *Origin*: The client contacts the origin server directly via HTTP(S).
-- *Proxy*: The client contacts the origin server through an HTTP proxy (currently the configured injector) and retrieves the content without signing it.
+- *Proxy*: The client contacts the origin server through an HTTPS proxy (any available injector) and retrieves the content without signing it.
 - *Injector*: The client asks the injector to fetch and sign the content from the origin server, then it starts seeding the signed content to